Teardown (video game): Reception

-Pre-release
+Previews

-During its early access phase, Teardown was received well.
-Graham Smith of Rock Paper Shotgun lauded the game's voxel destruction mechanics and their intrinsic value to the gameplay, considering the destruction technology to outperform foregone destruction-focused games like Red Faction: Guerrilla.
+During its early access phase, Teardown was well received.
+Graham Smith of Rock Paper Shotgun lauded the game's voxel destruction mechanics and their intrinsic value to the gameplay, considering the destruction technology to outperform prior destruction-focused games like Red Faction: Guerrilla.
 GameStar's Christian Just praised the game's sandbox approach to level destruction and the technology's level of detail.
 Rick Lane of Bit-Tech called the game's puzzles "highly open ended yet beautifully challenging".
 Smith regarded the game as rarely frustrating due to its use of quick saves, which Andy Kelly of PC Gamer echoed.
-Smith also described the successful completion of a level within 60 seconds, after having spent up to an hour planning the route, as rewarding.
-Likewise, Nathan Grayson of Kotaku stated that it felt "amazing" to complete a level with little time left.
+Smith also described the successful completion of a level within sixty seconds, after having spent up to an hour planning the route, as rewarding.
+Likewise, Nathan Grayson of Kotaku stated that it felt "amazing" to complete a level with only a few seconds left.
 Connor Sheridan of GamesRadar+ regarded the game's music as "slick".
 Lane noted that the visual style was "splendid".
-Eurogamer's Robert Purchese was amazed by the unexpected existence of a story.
+Eurogamer's Robert Purchese was amazed by the unexpected existence of a story that made it more than merely "a game about smashing stuff up".
 PC Gamer's Natalie Clayton praised Teardown's ray-traced lighting implementation and overall art style as "something utterly gorgeous".
-She believed that its mod support had transformed it "from a fun curiosity into a worthy successor to the king of physics sandboxes, Garry's Mod and gave it longevity.
+She believed that its mod support had transformed it "from a fun curiosity into a worthy successor to the king of physics sandboxes, Garry's Mod and that it "never gets old".

 With only Part 1 released at the time, Just felt that the game lacked varying content, making it feel "lifeless and dull" after an initial "wow effect".
 He called the game's worlds "oddly cold and empty" and further cited a perceived lack of optimisation.
-Smith criticised some imprecise interactions between the game's elements, such as the player colliding with "glitchy" object edges or large, partially destroyed structures being supported by very few voxels due to a lack of stress.
+Smith criticised some imprecise interactions between the game's elements, such as the player colliding with "glitchy" object edges, or large, partially destroyed structures being supported by very few voxels due to the game not accounting for compressive stress.